 About the Peer Coordinator Model

 The CASA Peer Coordinator Model is a program that empowers seasoned Advocates to take on the support and coaching of new Advocates.
 Those of you familiar with our current program model know that our ability to change the lives of children has been limited by staff capacity.
 For every 40 CASA Volunteers we recruit and train, we have needed to fund one full-time staff supervisor to support the volunteers throughout their cases.
-We serve approximately 540 children each year, but 1,000 more children are still on our waiting list.
+Last year, we were able to serve approximately 622 children.

 Active Peer Coordinators

-We are so thankful and fortunate to have 5 current Peer Coordinators on our team:
+We are so thankful and fortunate to have these current Peer Coordinators on our team:

 - Zoe Reese

-To learn more about the Peer Coordinator Model, how to be a Peer Coordiantor, or to connect with one of current Peer Coordinators, please contact our Program Director, Vickie Ricord at firstname.lastname@example.org.
+To learn more about the Peer Coordinator Model, or how to become a Peer Coordinator, please contact Paula Stack at email@example.com.

 Why you should become a Peer Coordinator